microsoft/pylance-release/TROUBLESHOOTING.md

 to the package's source files rather than using a `.pth` file.
 Import hooks can provide an editable installation that is a more accurate representation of your real installation.
-However, because resolving module locations using an import hook requires executing Python code, they are not usable by Pylance, Pyright, and other static analysis tools.
-Therefore, if your editable install is configured to use import hooks, Pylance/Pyright will be unable to find the corresponding source files.
+However, because resolving module locations using an import hook requires executing Python code, they are not usable by Pylance and other static analysis tools.
+Therefore, if your editable install is configured to use import hooks, Pylance will be unable to find the corresponding source files.

-If you want to use static analysis tools and you are willing to accept a lower-fidelity editable install, consider configuring your editable install to use `.pth` files instead of import hooks.
+If you want to use static analysis tools with an editable install, you should configure the editable install to use `.pth` files instead of import hooks.
 See your build backend's documentation for details on how to do this.
 We have provided some basic information for common build backends below.

 #### Setuptools
 Setuptools currently supports two ways to request